lynnpepin/rust-books-abridged/README.md

-# The Rust Books, Abridged

-These notes are taken by [Lynn Pepin](https://lynndotpy.xyz/) as personal notes and later reference.
+These notes are taken by [Lynn Pepin](https://lynndotpy.xyz/) as personal notes and reference.
 There are many abridged Rust texts, and this one is mine.
+These notes will be expanded _as I learn_.
+I certainly have no authority to explain Rust's macros, unsafe usage, or adhering to the C ABI.

-I abridge [the original work by Steve Klabnik and Carol Nichols, with contributions from the Rust Community](https://doc.rust-lang.org/stable/book/),* with additions from the Cargo book by TODO, the Rust Necronomicon by TODO, and the Rust-by-Example by TODO, and various other sources.
+I "abridge" [the original work by Steve Klabnik and Carol Nichols, with contributions from the Rust Community](https://doc.rust-lang.org/stable/book/),* with additions from [the Cargo book](https://doc.rust-lang.org/cargo/), the [Rust Necronomicon](https://doc.rust-lang.org/nomicon/), [Rust by Example](https://doc.rust-lang.org/rust-by-example/), and more.

 If you have Rustup installed, **you have the full documentation, available offline!** Run `rustup doc` to open the book, `rustup doc --cargo` to open the Cargo book, and `rustup doc -h` to see a full list of available docs.

 Chapter names are taken from from [the videogame Celeste](https://celeste.ink/wiki/Main_Page).
-Each chapter will cite the source material with plenty of links for deeper reading. *Celeste fans, consider these links "the B sides".*
+Each chapter will cite the source material with plenty of links for deeper reading :)

-For further reading
+For further reading *(or as Celeste fans call them, the "B sides"*),

 - [The Rust Book](https://doc.rust-lang.org/stable/book/) is the golden text, and is available offline with `rustup doc`.
 - There are many other books and official resources: